adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 23/7/20

+* Please use arguments in functions to reduce code duplication.
+For different handling of one line depending on case, do not write a new function!

 ## 22/7/20

 * Generalised DL models that do a lot of stuff vs Deterministic task specific packages?
 I prefer the latter for now